deva-prakash-j/java-interview-prep/java/multithreading.md

-Below is a comprehensive Markdown document covering Java threading concepts, complete with explanations, code samples, tables, diagrams, and interview questions.
-You can copy this Markdown into your documentation or learning resources.

----

 # Java Threads: A Comprehensive Guide

 This guide covers the fundamentals of Java threading—from thread basics to advanced concurrent programming concepts—with detailed explanations, real-world examples, code snippets, and interview questions.